cmbi/CF-check/README.md

 # About this program
 The Chou Fasman check is made to determine preference parameters of amino acid pairs for secondary structures.
-This is incorporated in the paper
+This is incorporated in the paper "The future of protein secondary structure prediction was invented by Oleg Ptitsyn"

 # Use this program: